oasislinux/oasis/README.md

 Any POSIX system with git, lua, curl, a sha256 utility, standard compression utilities, and an `x86_64-linux-musl` cross compiler can be used to bootstrap oasis.
-This makes it trivial to cross-compile oasis, even from non-Linux systems such as macOS or OpenBSD.
+This makes it trivial to cross-compile, even from non-Linux systems such as macOS or OpenBSD.

 * **BearSSL** is the system TLS and crypto library.